kareiva/wx3in1map/README.md

 ## Why?

 I hated the table view of WX3in1 RF heard stations page.
 So here's a map view.

+See a working example of this code [here](https://ly1bwb.vhf.lt/map/dist/).

 ## How?